Is your early stage startup planning to fail? V2

 Customer engagement is the relationship and interactions between customers (existing and potential) and the company.
 Engagement may include: useful content on the website, newsletters, interviews, surveys, etc. Engagement continues and improves throughout the life of the company.

-Step #4 Create Proof of Concept
+Proof of Concept

-The purpose of the proof of concept is to gain customer/user and domain expert feedback to validate specific critical assumptions of the future MVP.
+The purpose of the proof of concept is to gain customer/user and domain expert feedback to validate specific critical assumptions of the MVP.

-Step #5 Create a Functional Prototype
+Functional Prototype

 The hardware or software prototype is only the hardware or software components of the MVP.
 The prototype’s purpose is to enable learning from customers/users and support demonstrations to customers/users.

-Step #6 Pilot Solution
+Pilot Solution

 This is the MVP, including onboarding, customer support, and exiting.
-The customer may not be paying for the pilot.
+The customer is not paying for the pilot.
 The two-fold purpose of the pilot is to identify any issues which prevent customer/user problems and needs being solved and to identify any issues which prevent the customer/user from being delighted.
 The pilot is providing specific feedback on the value the customers/users are achieving.
 The pilot helps determine what price should be charged.

 You know you have product/market fit if: